Ismenama5s/haseeb-qureshi.github.io/_posts/2019-01-28-crypto-is-all-about-building-institutions.md

 Going forward, we will need to develop better institutions around how projects get funding: more norms around transparency, disclosures, incentives, advisors, partnerships, marketing, lockups and liquidity restrictions, and what it means to both create and capture value.
 Organizations like [Messari](https://messari.io/) and [Gemini](https://medium.com/gemini/a-proposal-for-a-self-regulatory-organization-for-the-u-s-virtual-currency-industry-79e4d7891cfc) are great trailblazers in self-regulation, but there's more work to be done.

 **This is the only way to win people over in the end.** Not by shouting at them that they're not decentralized enough, but by *showing them that your institutions are a compelling alternative to their own.*

-## The path forward

-At the end of the day, crypto is not just technological innovation.
-It's also social and political innovation.
-If you want to build valuable institutions, it takes time, patience, and a lot of missteps.

-If you're just benchmarking on prices, it might look like crypto has failed at its project.
-Reading Twitter and Bloomberg, you might be convinced crypto is dead (it recently celebrated its [300th obituary](https://99bitcoins.com/bitcoinobituaries/)).

-The arc of change is long.
-Paul Krugman clearly agrees on this point: it doesn't happen in a year or two.
-Most technological revolutions started with similar speculative frenzies—[railroads](https://en.wikipedia.org/wiki/Railway_Mania), [automobiles](https://en.wikipedia.org/wiki/List_of_defunct_automobile_manufacturers_of_the_United_States), [video games](https://en.wikipedia.org/wiki/Video_game_crash_of_1983), and the [Internet](https://en.wikipedia.org/wiki/Dot-com_bubble) to name just a few.
-Crypto will be no different.
-Indeed, the nature of the technology will likely magnify these cycles.

-This is okay.
-Expect this.
-The ICO bubble of 2017 won't be the last bubble in crypto, nor will it be the last time crypto is pronounced a failed project.

 I'll end on something I wrote in that blog post a year ago: